mattlacey/KnockoutWorkshop/knockout.md

 ![Editing The Page Layout](./Images/EditLayout.png "This is the link to edit a page layout")
 ![Editing The Page Layout - Adding The Button](./Images/AddingCustomButton.png "Drag the button to the custom buttons area")

+If you click the button you'll now see your exciting new page... that shows the Account ID.
+Time to make it a bit more interesting!